Tuesday, August 22, 2017

 In fact, the Toyco in question was and still is a Japanese company.
 This is the actual website http://www.toyco.co.jp/company.html.

 Toyco was established in Tokyo, November 20, 1981 and its operations are the business planning, manufacturing and sale of boy's toys.
 A bit of Trivia, though the head office address has changed several times, Toyco is still located in Tokyo, and has maintained the same telephone number until today, as per the original Astro Magnum packaging of 1983.
+The initial trademark registration was made on December 9th, 1981, by Katsumi Suzuki, It seems reasonable that he was the initial founder/CEO.

 The original Astro Magnum clearly shows a Toyco head office address in Tokyo on the packaging, and both the original 'laser gun' packed version, and the latter 'robot' packed version were manufactured in Japan (as per the box and stamping on the battery cover).
 The trademark is of course, unmistakable.